schoeberl/cae-lab/lab3/README.md

 Operations for ALU instructions are provided in registers and the result is put into a register as well.

-TODO: provide an example for ALU instructions.
-Do we need to cover all of them in the example?
+Locate all integer ALU instructions of RISC-V and explore them in the simulator.

 ### Interlude: Talking to the World